QuirkyCort/tutorials/courses/20 Pygame Zero Basics/20 Gem/10 first.md

 pgzrun.go() # Must be last line
 ```

-This is what each line does...
+This is what each new line does...

 ```ship = Actor('playership1_blue')``` : Create a new **Actor** using the *playership1_blue* image file.
 If you are using a different file, you'll need  to change this.